about us

 Anjaly S. Kumar

-She has a master’s degree in Promotional Media from Goldsmiths, University of London and bachelor’s degree in Journalism from Lady Shri Ram College for Women.
-Before joining CREA, she worked with United Nation, Pravah and Manthan Sasthan where they worked closely on gender, youth empowerment and disability projects.
+She holds a master’s in Promotional Media from Goldsmiths, University of London, and a bachelor’s in Journalism from Lady Shri Ram College, University of Delhi.
+Before joining CREA, she worked on projects focused on gender, youth empowerment and disability justice.
+In her spare time, she enjoys caring for her small collection of plants.

 Anu Verma